720kb/ndm/README.md

 ## Support ndm

-  Donating to an open source project is the best way to tie your love for it.
+> Donating to an open source project is the best way to tie your love for it.

-If you like **ndm** consider to spread your love for it with a little donation and help mantain and continuously improve the project!
+If you enjoy **ndm** consider to donate to the project and help mantain and continuously improve the project!

 **Backers**